How to Choose Transportation in Jamaica: A Practical Visitor Guide

 • Use licensed providers and official desks.

-• Get the pickup plan in writing (meeting point + contact).
+• Get the pickup plan in writing before you travel.

-• Ask if the price is flat and what it includes.
+• Ask whether the rate is flat and what it includes.

-• Keep a backup option if your flight is delayed.
+• Keep a backup contact method for flight delays.

 Transportation options in Jamaica